-(Right behind unifying all of your customer data into a single source of truth like a CDP and eliminating redundant martech — a topic for another day).
+(Right behind unifying all of your customer data into a single source of truth like a customer data platform and eliminating redundant martech — a topic for another day).

-Behavioral segmentation examples for marketers
+Behavioral segmentation examples

 However, it’s certainly worth exploring a couple fairly specific behavioral segmentation examples to give you some additional context as to what’s achievable with this approach.

-Example #1: Delivering discounts to high-momentum site users
+Example #1: Delivering discounts to high-momentum users

-Example #2: Retargeting ads to frequent, yet-to-convert visitors
+Example #2: Retargeting frequent, yet-to-convert visitors

-The key to doing this effectively is having a single customer view that can tie behavioral data with interest and other types of customer data (such as propensity scoring and customer lifecycle stage) to deliver one-to-one ads and emails that go beyond just using data points like “past products viewed.”
+This view of behavioral data and all other types of customer data (e.g., propensity scoring, lifecycle stage) enables BleuConic customers to deliver compelling, one-to-one ads and emails that go beyond just using generic data points like ‘past products viewed.’

-Identify loyal customers with high CLV, get those customers to buy more in the long run, and turn them into brand evangelists: That’s how you win with behavioral segmentation.
+Identify loyal customers with high CLV, get those customers to buy more in the long run, and turn them into brand evangelists.
+That’s how you win with behavioral segmentation.

 Right in the middle of this marketing process, though, is thorough, constant customer segmentation analysis — ideally a task you’ll handle with a customer data platform.

-Behavioral segmentation simple with a customer data platform
+Behavioral segmentation simple with a pure-play CDP